Information about Novel Coronavirus (COVID-19)

 From what we know about other coronaviruses, spread of COVID-19 is most likely to happen when there is close contact (within 2 metres) with an infected person.
 It is likely that the risk increases the longer someone has close contact with an infected person.

-There is currently no vaccine to prevent COVID-19.
 The best way to prevent infection is to avoid being exposed to the virus.
 There are general principles anyone can follow to help prevent the spread of respiratory viruses, including

 - students/staff who feel unwell (or develop high temperature or a new cough) should stay at home for 7 days;